quintusdias/glymur/docs/source/detailed_installation.rst

 Windows
 -------
-I would recommend using WinPython, but Python(xy) also seems to work.
-WinPython 3.3 should work with no additional installations required, but 2.7 versions still require contextlib2 and mock to be installed via pip.

-Glymur has been tested far less extensively on Windows than on the other platforms.
+32-bit WinPython 2.7.5 seems to work with OpenJPEG 1.X, 2.0, and the
+development version, but still requires contextlib2 and mock to be installed via pip.
+WinPython 3.3.2, however, seems to have trouble with OpenJPEG 2.0, so I would suggest using the development version there (I'm unwilling to spend ANY more time trying to figure out what the problem is there).

+64-bit windows is completely untested.

 '''''''